justinfreitag/disruption-field-codex/README.md

 - [`infrastructure-signal-leak.md`](delivery/infrastructure-signal-leak.md) — Covert use of common infrastructure to deliver or modulate disruption vectors.
 - [`vehicular-patterning.md`](delivery/vehicular-patterning.md) — Symbolic and sensory disruption delivered via vehicles, timing, routes.
 - [`environmental-placement-control.md`](delivery/environmental-placement-control.md) — Documents how living environments, rentals, service providers, and businesses are used to physically constrain, displace, or shape the individual’s symbolic and sensory field.
+- [`rental-zoning-and-airbnb.md`](delivery/rental-zoning-and-airbnb.md) — Explores how short-term rentals and constrained zoning are used to place individuals within preconditioned symbolic and behavioral containment fields.
+- [`sleep-cycle-interruption.md`](delivery/sleep-cycle-interruption.md) — Explores how disruption systems target sleep phases to suppress deep rest and inject symbolic content during REM for behavioral and narrative manipulation.
+- [`vehicular-and-pedestrian-patterning.md`](delivery/vehicular-and-pedestrian-patterning.md) — Details how cars, walkers, and ambient presence are used to reinforce symbolic targeting, simulate surveillance, and disrupt narrative autonomy.
+- [`support-network-inversion.md`](delivery/support-network-inversion.md) — Documents how disruption fields turn friends, family, and colleagues against the target, inducing isolation, disbelief, and plausible dismissal through psychological and pharmacological channels.

 ### `architecture/`
 - [`narrative-engineering.md`](architecture/narrative-engineering.md) — Seizing or rewriting the subject’s internal/external story structure.